alec-deason/virtual_modular/dynamic_environment/README.md

 (target_node, 0, source_node|0)
 ```

 This creates an edge from the 0th output of `source_node` to the 0th input of `target_node`.
 If there are multiple edges connected to the same input port their values are summed.
-The `name_name|int` syntax specifies which output should be used in the expression.
+The `nodename|int` syntax specifies which output should be used in the expression.
 Output 0 is the default and can be omitted.

 Patches have one special node which always exists named `output`.
 It has two inputs corresponding to the left and right channels.
 Any signals sent to those inputs will be played out to the computer's speakers.